Welcome to the Dollhouse (3)

 While I didn’t ask her which part of this comparatively large and sprawling neighborhood she had in mind, my guess is that she was probably thinking of the area near the Botanical Garden or perhaps near the Jardim da Estrela as opposed to the southern edge near Restauradores because the latter is much more commercial and is, in fact, quite close to Baixa.
 Still, it’s reasonably central and more likely to generate a more “authentic” living experience in Lisboa.

 In the end, though, I opted for Baixa and by the end of my first week was quite happy I did.
-First, as I’ve mentioned previously, the neighborhood is a grid – think Midtown Manhattan – whereas most of Lisbon’s other neighborhoods are more like lower Manhattan with streets running off at unpredictable angles.
+First, as I’ve mentioned previously, the neighborhood is a grid – think Midtown Manhattan – whereas many of Lisbon’s other neighborhoods – particularly the older ones – are more like lower Manhattan with streets running off at unpredictable angles.
 This makes Baixa easier to learn and navigate.

 Next, as I have also mentioned elsewhere, Baixa is one of the few flat neighborhoods in the city.
 I’ve already written about my daily 10 km (about 6.2 miles) walks.
 Being in Baixa meant that while hilly walks were always nearby, the flat neighborhood was just outside my door.
 My choice.